GSingh01/ad-b2c-react-native/readme.md

 React Native Azure AD B2C solution using Pure JS.
 If you are using expo you dont need to eject.
 Following explains the usage.
 Feel free to contribute or sponsor.
 Thanks

+Thanks to https://github.com/sonyarouje/react-native-ad-b2c and https://github.com/wkh237/react-native-azure-ad packages for the inspiration.

 ### Login screen
 ```
 import React from 'react';